Lying Hip Rotation

-Physiotherapist Charissa Fermelis shows you a stretch for your hips, lower back, waist and legs.
+Physiotherapist Charissa Fermelis shares a stretch for your hips, lower back, waist and legs.

 For every moment of the day that we are upright, our bodies are constantly working hard to oppose the effect of gravity.
 When lying down, we place the body in a posture that is less affected by the force of gravity, so we instantly take a huge compressive force out of the joints.
 Mobilising the weight bearing joints in the lumbar spine and hips in this way is therefore most effective and relieving.